 This KPI reveals a lot about audience engagement.
 Click-through tells not only how much traffic visits your page, but how long they spend there and what they do while they’re there.
 You want to measure page views and clicks in relation to bounce rates.
 Are they leaving your page right away?
 Is the disengagement happening at checkout?
 Why or why not?

-How you and Google interpret this data will affect content creation and influence how your page is indexed and ranked by search engines.
+How you and Google interpret this data will affect your content creation, as well as influence how your page is indexed and ranked by search engines.

 Landing Page Performance